 I recently completed a Masters in Biography & Creative Non-fiction at the University of East Anglia in Norwich, England.
-I’m currently a fellow at the Film Independent Screenwriting Lab.
+I am also a fellow at the Film Independent Screenwriting Lab.

 Between November 2014 and March 2015, I walked 3,000 km down the length of New Zealand with my Dad and produced a new media project about the experience.
 I wrote weekly articles and produced a 16-part web series.
 The project also included regular newsletters, written and visual content for sponsors, and a bit of freelance work on the side.